 - 8% of brokers opted for secured loans as an alternative.

-Reasons for talking out bridging finance
+Reasons for taking out bridging finance

 The three overall reasons for taking out bridging finance during Q4 were cited as: